Buckeye Insulation Pros

 In many cases, yes.
 If the existing material is in decent condition, new insulation can be added on top to improve performance.

-Will insulation reduce the strain on my HVAC system?
+• Will improving my home’s thermal barrier reduce strain on my HVAC system?

 Yes.
 When insulation limits heat transfer, your system doesn’t need to run as often.
 That can help extend its lifespan and reduce wear over time.